vyapp/vy/BOOK.md

 ### Replace down

-Set a replacement and a search pattern, then press the Key-Command below in NORMAL mode.
+Set a replacement and a search pattern, then press the keycommand below in NORMAL mode:

     <Shift-Down>